Ceyron/pdequinox/README.md

 For completion, `pdequinox.arch` also provides a `ConvNet` which is a simple feed-forward convolutional network.
-It also provides `MLP` which is a dense networks which also requires pre-defining the number of resolution points.
+It also provides `MLP` which is a dense networks which also requires pre-defining the number of resolution points. -->

+## Acknowledgements

-## Related
+### Related Work

 Similar packages that provide a collection of emulator architectures are [PDEBench](https://github.com/pdebench/PDEBench) and